Ronaldo double earns point for Juventus at Roma

 But a towering Ronaldo header earned a point for the Italian champions in Andrea Pirlo’s second game in charge.

-Roma is down in 13th on one point, as their opening day, 0-0 draw against Hellas Verona was changed to a 3-0 defeat by Serie A because they fielded an ineligible player.
+Roma are down in 13th on one point, as their opening day 0-0 draw against Hellas Verona was changed to a 3-0 defeat by Serie A because they fielded an ineligible player.

 Roma’s Henrikh Mkhitaryan almost scored a spectacular individual goal early on, dribbling from inside his own half before his shot was smothered by Wojciech Szczesny.